Fundamentals

 Setting parameter values

-Now that we can listen to Data from the Motorcortex Application, we can try to send some Data to it.
-This is the way of interacting with the Motorcortex Application and controlling Robots or Machines.
+Now that you can listen to data from the Motorcortex application, you can send data to it.
+This is how a client application interacts with the Motorcortex application to control robots or machines.

 reply = req.setParameter("root/Logic/stateCommand", 2).get()